learn-co-students/scraping-kickstarter-v-000/README.md

 In the directory of this project, you'll notice a folder called `fixtures`.
 Inside that folder, you'll see a file, `kickstarter.html`.
 If you are using the Learn IDE right click on the `kickstarter.html` file and select `Show in Finder`.
 Once Finder opens double click `kickstarter.html` to view the file inside your default web browser.
 If you are not using the Learn IDE, try open `kickstarter.html` inside your text editor and right-click anywhere on the page to select `open in browser` from the menu that appears.

+**NOTE**: If the `Show in Finder` or `Open in Browser` options are not available for you, you can use `httpserver`.
+Open the `fixtures/kickstarter.html` file inside of the browser by typing `httpserver` into the Learn IDE terminal and go to the link provided.
+Navigate to `fixtures/kickstarter.html` from there.

 Ta-da!
 We're looking at a web page.
 For the purposes of this lab, we won't be scraping a live web page.
 We'll be scraping this HTML page.
 We're doing this for two reasons.
 First, because web pages change.
 If we assign you a lab based on material that will change, things could get really confusing.
 Secondly, it is common to keep data that the test suite will use to test your program in a `fixtures` directory.

 So, for this lab, we *don't need Open-Uri*.
 We're not opening a live web page.